 Of course, the big shipping containers need to be pulled up by large cranes, and you will see these beasts all over the harbor as well.

-As you can see, this tour does take you to see a lot of stuff in a short period of time.
+As you can see, this boat tour takes you to see a lot of stuff in a short period of time.
 It is an excellent way to get a better understanding of the Port of Los Angeles, and I recommend you give it a try if you are in the area.
 Let me know what you think in the comments.